carpentries-incubator/singularity-introduction/_episodes/04-singularity-files.md

 - "You can specify additional host system directories to be available in the container."
 ---

+The way in which user accounts and access permissions are handeld in Singularity containers is very different from that in Docker (where you effectively always have superuser/root access).
+When running a Singularity container, you only have the same permissions to access files as the user you are running as on the hots system.

 ## Users within a Singularity container